Rushilsaxena07/API_Server/README.md

 ## How to run
-Install all the dependencies, just clone the project and run the following command: `pip install -r requirements.txt` Now that you have the required modules run the api_app.py file using command: `python api_app main.py`
+Install all the dependencies, just clone the project and run the following command: `pip install -r requirements.txt` Now that you have the required modules run the api_app.py file using command: `python api_app.py`

 <hr>